josephbinoy/Falling-Sand-Game/README.md

 ## An app that allows you to simulate falling sand particles that change color, built with JavaFX.
 Inspired by [The Coding Train's](https://www.youtube.com/@TheCodingTrain) video on the same topic
 ## Find the installer in releases (Windows only).
 Honestly, it took way longer converting the project to an exe installer than the whole project itself >.<

+## Features
-## Drag or click mouse to drop sand!
+- Drag or click mouse to drop sand!

 ## Screenshots